Chamely Khatun

 Chamely Khatun (চামেলী খাতুন) (born 11 November 1988) is a Bangladeshi former cricketer who played as a right-handed batter.
 She played for Bangladesh between 2007 and 2011, before the side was granted full international status.
 She played domestic cricket for Dhaka Division.

 Career

 Asian Games

-Chamely was part of the team that won a silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.
+Chamely was part of the team that won the silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.